Continental League: Established leagues respond

 The Major League Baseball commissioner's office was noncommittal on the issue.
 At that time, however, the American League and the National League enjoyed far more autonomy than they do today, answering more to their constituent owners (who were universally hostile to the new league) than to the Commissioner's Office.
 They reacted to the formation of the new league by announcing plans to expand by adding two teams in each of the existing leagues.
 Priority would be given, it was stated, to cities that did not have Major League Baseball.
 Accordingly, the NL placed one of its expansion teams in Houston (the then-Houston Colt .45s, now the American League Astros), a Continental League city without an existing Major League Baseball team.

 Though the AL placed one of its expansion teams (the Washington Senators, now the Texas Rangers) in a previously existing Major League Baseball city (Washington, D.C.), this was done to replace the original Senators team, which had relocated to Minneapolis–St. Paul and became the Minnesota Twins.
 Like Houston, the Twin Cities of Minneapolis-St. Paul were a Continental League city without an existing Major League Baseball team.

 However, notwithstanding aforementioned promise to expand to non-MLB cities, the National League owners had always had misgivings regarding their apparent ceding of the nation's largest market to the American League.
 Thus, once expansion was committed to, it was virtually inevitable the NL would return to New York City.
 The NL opted to offer its tenth franchise to the owners of the Continental League New York team, who immediately accepted, effectively killing any attempt to revive the proposed league.
 This franchise would become the New York Mets.
-The AL then followed by placing a second expansion team in Los Angeles, the Angels, giving the American League its first presence on the West Coast.
+The AL then followed by placing a second expansion team in Los Angeles, the Los Angeles Angels, giving the American League its first presence on the West Coast.